Photo

 Lindstedtsvägen 25, Stockholm

-If you are interested in doing a Master's thesis in probability theory related to any of the above topics and you would like to be working with me, I am actively looking for students!
-So, please do not hesitate to contact me!
+If you are interested in doing a PhD thesis in probability theory and mathematical physics and you would like to be working with me, I am actively looking for both PhD and Master students!
+So, please do not hesitate to contact me!,

 Appointments